Updated on July 9th, 2025 by Felix Martinez

 Source: Investor Presentation

-Thanks to a partial recovery of natural gas prices lately, National Fuel Gas slightly raised its guidance for its earnings-per-share in fiscal 2024, from $4.75-$5.05 to $5.00-$5.10.
+Thanks to a recent partial recovery in natural gas prices, National Fuel Gas has slightly raised its guidance for earnings per share in fiscal 2025.

-Moreover, the company still has promising growth prospects in the long run, especially given that natural gas is considered a much cleaner fuel than oil products and hence it is much more resilient to the ongoing boom of renewable energy projects than oil products.
+Moreover, the company still has promising growth prospects in the long run, especially given that natural gas is considered a much cleaner fuel than oil products, and hence it is much more resilient to the ongoing boom of renewable energy projects than oil products.

 Competitive Advantages & Recession Performance

-On the other hand, thanks to its vertically integrated business model, National Fuel Gas is more resilient to downturns than most oil and gas producers, as its midstream and utility businesses provide a strong buffer during downturns.
+On the other hand, thanks to its vertically integrated business model, National Fuel Gas is more resilient to downturns than most oil and gas producers, as its midstream and utility businesses provide a substantial buffer during downturns.

 This is an impressive achievement for a commodity producer, as commodities are infamous for their high cyclicality, which results in dramatic boom-and-bust cycles.